-If your brain is damaged when you experience a head injury, this is referred to as a “traumatic brain injury.”
-Generally, there are two major categories of traumatic brain injury:
+If your brain is damaged when you experience a head injury, this is a "traumatic brain injury."
+Generally, there are two significant categories of traumatic brain injury:

 - Open (Penetrating) Head Injury: This type of injury occurs when an object penetrates the skull and enters the brain.
-Skull fractures that cause a piece of the skull bone to penetrating the brain constitute the most common type of open head injury.
+Skull fractures that cause a piece of the skull bone to penetrate the brain constitute the most common open-head injury.
 Open head injuries frequently are caused by motor vehicle accidents or falling accidents.

-- Closed Head Injury: With this type of head injury, there is no actual penetration of the skull.
+- Closed Head Injury: With this type of head injury, there is no actual skull penetration.
 The injury occurs when a sudden, violent motion causes the brain to impact the hard interior of the skull.
-Car accidents constitute a common scenario where these injuries occur when a vehicle occupant’s head impacts the windshield.
-Closed head injuries can take a couple of forms: (1) focal, meaning the injury occurs in one area, and (2) diffuse, meaning tissues and cell throughout the brain are affected.
+Car accidents are common causes of head injuries and often occur when a vehicle occupant's head strikes the steering wheel, windshield, or airbag.
+Typical forms of closed head injuries include focal traumatic injury, meaning the trauma occurs in one area, and diffuse axonal injury, where tissues and cells of the brain are affected.

 Damage to the brain that results from a head injury can take several forms:

-- Tearing: Small tears occur when the brain is injured.
+- Tearing of the Brain: Small tears occur when the brain is injured.
 The tears are microscopic and typically unobservable in an MRI or CT scan.

-- Bruising (Bleeding): When the brain is injured blood vessels can tear.
+- Bruising (Bleeding): When the brain is injured, blood vessels can tear.
 This causes blood to pool within the brain and exact pressure on brain tissue.
-This pressure can cause the affected brain tissue to die off, so the functioning of the brain is impaired.
+This pressure can cause the affected brain tissue to die off, impairing the brain's functioning.

-- Swelling: When the body recognizes that the brain has been injured, extra blood will be routed to the brain to facilitate healing, which causes swelling.
+- Cerebral Edema (Brain Swelling): When the body recognizes that the brain has been injured, extra blood will be routed to the brain to facilitate healing, which causes swelling.
 Since there is limited space within the skull, this swelling also inflicts pressure that can damage areas of the brain.
 These damaged areas of the brain might cease functioning.

-Beyond these general statistics, there are many types of conduct that can cause incidents resulting in a brain injury.
-Conduct that contributes to many head injuries includes the following:
+Beyond these general statistics, many types of negligent conduct can cause accidents resulting in traumatic brain injuries.
+Negligence that contributes to many accident-related head injuries includes the following:

 - Distracted driving

-- Violating traffic safety laws (e.g. ignoring right or way rules, tailgating, unsafe lane changes, etc.)
+- Violating traffic safety laws (e.g., ignoring the right of way rules, tailgating, unsafe lane changes, etc.)